jeromeku/lab4-1/README.md

   * Update the `graph.nodes` array
   * Update the `force.nodes()` layoutd
   * Re-bind the data and add new circles
-* Let's create new nodes for each mouse move at the [pointer position](https://github.com/mbostock/d3/wiki/Selections#wiki-d3_mouse)
+* For fun, let's create new nodes for each mouse move at the [pointer position](https://github.com/mbostock/d3/wiki/Selections#wiki-d3_mouse)

 ```javascript
 d3.select("svg").on("mousemove", function(d, i) {